Plane catches fire on runway at Japan's Haneda airport after collision, passengers reportedly safe

-TOKYO (AP) — A plane burst into flames on the runway of Tokyo’s Haneda airport on Tuesday, with news reports saying it hit another aircraft after landing.
-NHK TV reported that all occupants, believed to total 379 people, got out safely.
+TOKYO (AP) — A passenger plane collided with a Japanese coast guard aircraft and burst into flames on the runway of Tokyo’s Haneda Airport on Tuesday, officials said.

+NHK TV reported that all occupants of Japan Airlines flight JAL-516, believed to total 379 people, got out safely before the plane was entirely engulfed in flames.
+The Japanese coast guard said the pilot of its plane had escaped.
+NHK reported that the five other crewmembers had been found dead.

 Local TV video showed a large eruption of fire and smoke from the side of the Japan Airlines plane as it taxied on a runway.
 The area around the wing then caught fire.
-Footage an hour later showed the plane entirely engulfed in fire.
+Footage an hour later showed the plane fully on fire.

-It said the plane was an Airbus A-350, JAL flight 516, which had flown out of Shin Chitose airport in Japan to Haneda.
+NHK TV said the plane was an Airbus A-350 that had flown from Shin Chitose airport, near the city of Sapporo, to Haneda.

-NHK quoted JAL as saying it believed its plane was hit by another aircraft, possibly a Japan Coast Guard plane.

-Japan's Coast Guard said it is investigating the possibility that its MA-722 aircraft might have collided with the JAL flight on the runway.
+Coast Guard spokesperson Yoshinori Yanagishima confirmed the collision between the passenger plane and its flight MA-722, a Bombardier Dash-8.

+Swede Anton Deibe, 17, who was a passenger on the Japan Airlines plane, told Swedish newspaper Aftonbladet that “the entire cabin was filled with smoke within a few minutes.
+We threw ourselves down on the floor.
+Then the emergency doors were opened and we threw ourselves at them.

 Haneda is one of the busiest airports in Japan, and many people travel over the New Year holidays.